VEHICLE BUYER'S GUIDE

 What are the most common Tundra problems?+

-The most frequently reported Toyota Tundra issues involve: ENGINE, POWER TRAIN, FUEL/PROPULSION SYSTEM, UNKNOWN OR OTHER.
+The most frequently reported Toyota Tundra issues involve: STRUCTURE:BODY, ENGINE, UNKNOWN OR OTHER, SUSPENSION.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research